thomasdouwes/lemmy-flagwaver-bot/README.md

 # How to use
 ## NOTE
-Because the instance the main version of this bot is running on can't be upgraded from 0.17.4 this library is using an old version of the lemmy-bot library.
+Because the instance the main version of this bot is running on can't be upgraded from 0.17.4 this bot is using an old version of the lemmy-bot library.
 This older version requires 0.17.4 and will reply to all comments on older versions.
 If you are using >=0.18.0 then there is an untested 0.18.0 branch.

 ## docker install
 Super janky right now